Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 After letting them cool, store the dried fruit bars in an airtight container for a longer shelf life.
 Your taste buds will thank you for this delicious snack!

-NOTE: My bars didn't stiffen up as much as I would like (and that's why that's the number 1 FAQ!)
+NOTE: My bars didn't stiffen up as much as I would like (and that's why it's the number 1 FAQ!)
 I put the cooled-down pan "as is" in the freezer for an hour.
 That helped!

 I then turned the pan upside down onto a cutting board and cut the bars into strips with a paring knife and then vacuum sealed them individually.